-As you can see, they had much more than a small flashing bike light to keep them safe, and those bikes certainly had some flair!
+After too many close calls to count, and a lot of weekend tv watching I was inspired by the Blackberry commercial, As you can see, they had much more than a small flashing bike light to keep them safe, and those bikes certainly had some flair!

 After doing a little bit of research, I found that there were some super glow in the dark paint, better than your typical craft store stuff.
 In fact it's called phosphorescent paint which can glow for up to 12 hours, is substantially brighter than simple glow in the dark paint, and only takes 10 minutes to charge up!

 I must say, after creating this bike I feel much safer riding in the dark, cars are able to spot me from quite a far distance.
 I've even gotten a few compliments on the cool style of the bike!
 Safety and style... it's a win win!

 So thus begins my instructable - a glowing bike that will not only amaze friends and onlookers, but be extremely safe for riding in the dark.

 UPDATED INFORMATION and TIPS and RESPONSES TO COMMON QUESTIONS:

 - I bought my paint at glonation and it worked fairly well.
 A better choice (for brighter glow) may be gloinc as they advertise their paint is 3x brighter than their competitors.
 However, it is pricier than glonation.
 You could also do a little google search on super phosphorescent paint and you will find a few other places to purchase the paint.
 You can't buy it in a typical craft store (at least to my knowledge).

 -The paint is NOT radioactive... so you don't have to worry about that